Comparing Visual Manufacturing vs Business Central

 There are a few really advanced features of Infor Visual ERP that Microsoft Dynamics NAV / Business Central won’t do out of the box.
 Some of these are things like the global scheduler.
 That might seem like a big problem, except that over 90% of Visual clients don’t use that module.
 Also, the addon modules like Netronic Production Scheduler that are available for Business Central at a fairly reasonable extra cost are way, way better.

-Visual Manufacturing vs Business Central Addon Differences
+3. Addon Ecosystem: Visual vs Business Central

 Summary | 6 reasons to replace Visual Manufacturing with Dynamics NAV